AdobeDocs/workfront.en/help/workfront-basics/tips-tricks-and-troubleshooting/definitions-pti-dates.md

 Depending on the Task Constraint, you might not be able to edit the Planned Completion Date of a task.
 Depending on the Schedule Mode of the project, you might not be able to edit the Planned Completion Date of a project.

-The Planned Completion Date displays as the Due On date in some areas of `Workfront`.
+The Planned Completion Date displays as the Due On date in some areas of Workfront.

 For more information, see the following articles: